gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Group members and the Group Manager SHOULD additionally support alternative rekeying approaches that do not require group members to act (also) as servers.
 A number of such approaches are defined in Section 6 of {{I-D.ietf-ace-key-groupcomm}}, and are based on the following rationale:

-* A group member queries the Group Manager for updated group keying material, by sending a dedicated request to the same join resource targeted when joining the group.
+* A group member queries the Group Manager for updated group keying material, by sending a dedicated request to the same Join Resource targeted when joining the group.
+Like for the case discussed in {{ssec-join-resp}} where the OSCORE Security Context expires, the group member exchanges with the Group Manager a shortened Join Request sent to the same Join Resource with the 'type' parameter set to 3 ("update key") and a shortened Join Response message, according to the approach defined in Section 6 of {{I-D.ietf-ace-key-groupcomm}}.

 * A group member subscribes for updates to the join resource and its associated group keying material on the Group Manager.
 This can rely on CoAP Observe {{RFC7641}} or on a full-fledged Pub-Sub model {{I-D.ietf-core-coap-pubsub}} with the Group Manager acting as Broker.